wezm/feedlynx/README.md

     feedlynx path/to/feed.xml

-Feedlynx requires two environment varibles to be set:
+Feedlynx requires two environment variables to be set:

 * `FEEDLYNX_PRIVATE_TOKEN` used to authenticate requests to add a new link.
 * `FEEDLYNX_FEED_TOKEN` used in the path to the generated feed.